rtlabs-com/p-net/doc/network_topology_detection.rst

    snmpget -v1 -c public 192.168.0.50 1.3.6.1.2.1.1.2.0

-Verification of multiport SNMP functionality for p-net
+Verification of multiport SNMP functionality for P-Net
 ------------------------------------------------------
 Ask the device about its neighbours on the different ports by running::